albar965/littlenavmap-manual/src/en/SEARCH.rst

 |Reset Search| Reset Search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Clear search filters and show all entries again in the search result table view.
+Same as :ref:`reset-search` in the context menu.

 .. _clear-selection-button:

 |Clear Selection| Clear Selection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Deselect all entries in the table and remove any highlight circles from the map.
+Same as :ref:`clear-selection` in the context menu.

 .. _search-help: